 The progenitors of humanity

-“The seven great seers [rishis] of old, and also the four Manus, from whom have sprung these creatures of the world, originated from Me, born of My mind” (10:6).
 Krishna is telling us about the progenitors of the universe and the human race.
 First we have the Seven Rishis (Sapta Rishis), those seven great beings who exist at the top of creation and supervise it in all its aspects.
-For the production of humanity there were four great ones known as Manus, who produce and then guide–both esoterically and through actual verbal instruction–humanity in its development.
+For the production of humanity there were four great ones known as Manus, who produced and then guided humanity in its development both esoterically and through actual verbal instruction.

 The Seven and the Four were “mind-born” sons of God.
 That is, when they awoke at the proper time in this creation cycle, they found themselves embodied in forms mentally created by Brahma.
 This is also true of the early humans.
-By the power of their creative thought the creators brought them into physical manifestation by merely thinking them into embodiment.
+By the power of their creative thought these creators brought them into physical manifestation by merely willing them into embodiment.